 Sell Your Excess & Surplus Electronic Components

-Don’t miss out on the current high prices.
+Don’t miss out on the current high prices for electronic parts.
 Act quickly, or risk losing money.

 Companies often end up with excess holdings of electronic components, because it’s impossible to accurately predict future demand for their products.
-We help them sell this excess inventory.
+We help them sell this surplus inventory.
 We also help companies realise the cash value of excess electronic parts from a takeover, stock clearance or liquidation.

-We sell your excess or slow moving electronic parts, in a job lot or by line item.
+We find buyers for your surplus or slow moving electronic parts, in a job lot or by line item.
 We are experts in getting you maximum return on unwanted overstock, with a worldwide network of industry contacts and over 30 years’ experience.

 Selling your components though us offers these benefits: